OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus SetCurrentXY(OcaMatrixCoordinate x, OcaMatrixCoordinate y)

         Sets the currently active area (cell, row, column, or whole matrix).
-The returned status indicates whether the operation was successful.
+        Automatically locks the **OcaMatrix** object and the Matrix Proxy object.
+Does not lock the addressed matrix Members.
+Locks shall persist until any matrix proxy method is called in the same Control Session.
+See the definitions of the properties **X** and **Y** for specification of X and Y values.

         This method has id ``3.2``.